sdonohoo/forecasting/internal_docs/code_submission_guide.md

     * name of Docker image stored in tsperf registry, for example tsperf.azurecr.io/energy_load/problem1/submission1/submission1_image:v1
     * benchmark quality values obtained with random seeds 1 through 5
+    * running time in each run
+    * cost in each run

 11. Create pull request for review